 Manufacturers try to trick us into thinking we’re not consuming trans fat (because why would we think that these differently named items are really the same thing?) and just about every medical organization agrees that trans fat is bad for you.

-New York City has even banned trans fats from all of its restaurants (as of July 2008).
+New York City banned trans fats, back in 2008, from all of its restaurants.
 But what exactly is the stuff?

 A trans fat is a perfectly good (and healthy) fat that’s forced to morph into something icky and in some ways, deadly.